 Open Avenues is a work center for adults with disabilities.
 Museum Educators visit the center once a month for hands-on art activities.
 The program provides an opportunity for Open Avenues’ clients to creatively express themselves during the work day and to learn about the museum’s collection, programs, and exhibitions.

-Camp Connect at Crystal Bridges is a summer day-camp for children with autism and peer mentors, presented in collaboration with Project Connect at the University of Arkansas.
+Camp Connect at Crystal Bridges is a summer day-camp for neurodiverse and neurotypical children, presented in collaboration with Project Connect at the University of Arkansas.
 The camp features fun activities for children to engage with artwork in the museum while making connections with other children.
 The program is free, but advanced-registration is required.

-ArtShare is a program for families who have youth with autism, allowing families to participate in hands-on activities and explore the galleries in a quiet atmosphere.
+ArtShare is a program for families who have neurodiverse youth, allowing families to participate in hands-on activities and explore the galleries in a quiet atmosphere.
 The program is free, but pre-registration is encouraged.

 “My daughter enjoyed herself [at ArtShare] tremendously, the happiness was evident on the faces of all the participants and their families, and I must admit each and every aspect was a wonderful joy for myself as well.
 I only wish it could have lasted a little longer.”